pdimens/LepWrap/README.md

 # LepWrap

 LepWrap is a reusable pipeline to use the linkage map software [Lep-Map3](https://sourceforge.net/projects/lep-map3/) and the genome assembly map-based anchoring and orienting software [Lep-Anchor](https://sourceforge.net/p/lep-anchor/wiki/Home/).
-It is the Snakemake-based successor to [LepMapp3r](https://github.com/pdimens/LepMapp3r).
-Check out [the wiki](https://github.com/pdimens/LepWrap/wiki) for detailed installation, usage, and workflow information.
+Check out [the documentation/wiki](https://github.com/pdimens/LepWrap/wiki) for detailed installation, usage, and workflow information.

 ### How to install
 You will need a `conda` installation ([Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), I recommend Miniconda), along with downloading the latest release or cloning this repository locally.
 Using the latest release is a more stable solution.